 Read more about double degrees

 A double major means studying two separately approved majors within a degree (only available in some programmes).
-For example, you can study the Bachelor of Business and major in both management and marketing.
+For example, you can study the Bachelor of Business and major in both accounting and management.

 An elective is a non-compulsory paper you can choose as part of your qualification to broaden your learning.
 Not all programmes have elective papers.
 Depending on your qualification, you may be able to choose electives from either within your qualification or from another AUT bachelor’s degree.